MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 ## Requirements

 This quickstart builds on information presented in other topics.
-Please refer to the following topics if you have questions.
+Please refer to the topic links that follow if you have questions.

 - You should be familiar with the PlayFab [Game Manager](../../config/gamemanager/quickstart.md).

 > [!NOTE]
 > You must already have a **title default language** set to continue with localized title news.

-- Title News can now be localized.
-For details on working with the default languages in your title and with the preferred languages for your players, please review the [Setting Default Languages](setting-default-languages.md)s tutorial.
-To continue with localized Title News, you must have **title default language** set accordingly.
+- Title news can now be localized.
+For details on working with the default languages in your title and with the preferred languages for your players, please review the [Setting Default Languages](setting-default-languages.md) tutorial.
+Remember - to continue with localized title news, you must have **title default language** set accordingly.

 PlayFab supports storing localized strings on behalf of game developers, by associating a title and body with a language for a title news entry.